exagonsoft/my_place/README.md

 ## Support

-For support, Star this respository and Follow me on GitHub
+For support, Star this repository and Follow me on GitHub